Gavialimimus: Discovery and naming

 In 2020, Strong and colleagues named a new genus of plioplatecarpine mosasaur Gavialimimus based on the specimen MHNM.KHG.1231, an articulated skull and associated fragmentary postcrania found in the Ouled Abdoun Basin, which was designated as the holotype.
-The etymology of this genus means "gharial mimic" (Hindi Gavial = "gharial" + Greek mimus = "mimic"), referring to morphological convergence between Gavialimimus and the extant gharial (Gavialis gangeticus).
+The etymology of this genus means "gharial mimic" (Gavial = "gharial" + Greek mimus = "mimic"), referring to morphological convergence between Gavialimimus and the extant gharial (Gavialis gangeticus).
 The specific name almaghribensis references al-Maghrib, the type locality of Gavialimimus.
 In 2022, Longrich and colleagues reported various marine vertebrate remains with signs of acid damage including a rostrum assigned to G. almaghribensis (MHNM.KHG.519) found in close vicinity to Thalassotitan, suggesting that these fossils are digested by the stomach acid of a large mosasaur like Thalassotitan.

 In 2023, Polcyn, Schulp and Gonçalves described the gut contents of a 6.5–7 m long mosasaur specimen identified as Prognathodon kianda (MGUAN PA183) from Angola, which preserved three species of mosasaurs: a 4 m long specimen of Gavialimimus sp.
 (MGUAN PA183B), a small individual of P. kianda (MGUAN PA183C) and a new taxon Bentiabasaurus (MGUAN PA183D).
 The size of Gavialimimus sp. was about 57% the size of P. kianda, and most of the gut contents of P. kianda were cranial material, suggesting that Prognathodon preferred to consume the head portion of other mosasaurs including relatively large taxa and its own kind.